Pop-punk: Origins (1970s–1980s)

 Bad Religion, formed in 1979, helped to lay the groundwork for the pop-punk style that emerged in the 1990s.
 They and some of the other leading bands in Southern California's hardcore punk scene emphasized a more melodic approach than was typical of their peers.
 According to Myers, Bad Religion "layered their pissed off, politicized sound with the smoothest of harmonies".
 Myers added that another band, the Descendents, "wrote almost surfy, Beach Boys-inspired songs about girls and food and being young(ish)".
 Their positive yet sarcastic approach began to separate them from the more serious hardcore scene.
 The Descendents' 1982 debut LP Milo Goes to College provided the template for the United States' take on the more melodic strains of first wave punk.
 Many pop-punk bands, including Blink-182, cite the Descendents as a major influence.
 Descendents paved the way for future pop-punk bands with themes of hating parents, struggling to find a romantic partner, and social alienation.
 Horror punk band the Misfits also influenced pop-punk with their 1982 album Walk Among Us, which was a forerunner to later pop-punk music with the album's vocal harmonies and pop-inspired melodies.
 The Misfits' gothic image inspired later pop-punk bands like Alkaline Trio and My Chemical Romance.
 Marginal Man was a Washington D.C. hardcore punk band who mixed hardcore punk with melodic chord progressions and clean, melodic singing, being influenced by power pop, jangle pop and new wave music.

+When bands like Green Day, The Offspring, NOFX and Rancid helped pop punk explode in 1994/1995, the mainstream called it a "punk revival" because it was the first time that punk had a real mainstream presence since the first-wave '70s bands.
+But as many people knew then and even more people know now, the mid '90s pop punk boom wasn't a revival of anything; it was the culmination of a sound that had been bubbling on an underground level since the early 1980s. [...]
+When punk's first wave started to die down and make way for the more digestible, mainstream-embraced sound of new wave, a new crop of bands took the loud, fast sounds of the Ramones and the Dead Boys in a more extreme direction: hardcore.
+Once hardcore bands realized they could combine the genre's speed, intensity, and simplicity with bright, catchy melodies, pop punk was born.